 Character race determines a set number of skills (6 race-specific skills to be exact).
-You can find those skills here.
-In addition, choice of race determines your personal story and starting point.
+You can find those skills here. (note: racial skills are not usable in PvP) In addition, choice of race determines your personal story and starting point.

 Then you may choose your character’s class (or as they call it in GW2, profession).
 There are 8 professions with a 9th added with the Heart of Thorns expansion.

 Let’s break down each profession’s usage so you may have a first impression of how each one looks like.
 Note that these are descriptions of the professions in general.
 Their Elite Specializations, introduced in the two available expansion will be described in detail on another article:

 Weapons: Two Handed: Hammer, Greatsword, Longbow, Rifle | Main Hand: Sword, Axe, Mace | Off Hand: Sword, Axe, Mace, Warhorn, Shield | Underwater: Spear, Harpoon Gun

 Elite Specializations: Berserker (unlocks Torch, requires Heart of Thorns expansion) | Spellbreaker (unlocks Dagger, requires Path of Fire expansion)